MasoudFallahpour/CleanKmmDemo/README.md

 ## Goals

-The most important goal for me was to get more familiar with KMM by building a KMM app from scratch.
+The most important goal for me was to get more familiar with KMP by building a KMP app from scratch.

-The second goal was to have a kind of blueprint for a typical KMM app that is implemented in a clean and scalable way using the latest technologies and best practices.
+The second goal was to have a kind of blueprint for a typical KMP app that is implemented in a clean and scalable way using the latest technologies and best practices.

 ## Components/Modules

 * `androidApp`: an Android application module containing the UI part of the Android app.
 * `iosApp`: an iOS application that contains the UI part of the iOS app.
-* `shared`: a KMM module that contains the shared code between the Android and iOS apps.
+* `shared`: a KMP module that contains the shared code between the Android and iOS apps.

 Everything except the UI implementation is shared between the Android and iOS apps.